An Instance-optimal Algorithm for Bichromatic Rectangular Visibility: Instance optimal comparison-based algorithm in the order-oblivious setting

-Finally, putting this together with \ref{lemma:cross-safety-tree-conform} and Theorem \ref{thm:main_algo} we get the main result. \begin{theorem} All points participating in $S$ can be reported in $O(n(\entropy(S)+1))$ time.
-In other words, there is an instance-optimal algorithm for this problem in the order-oblivious comparison-based model. \end{theorem} \begin{proof} Call $C(B)$ the property ``$B$ is a cross-safe axis-aligned box''.
+Which in turn implies: \begin{theorem} A cross-safety tree on $S$ can be constructed in $O(n(\entropy(S)+1))$. \end{theorem} \begin{proof} Call $C(B)$ the property ``$B$ is a cross-safe axis-aligned box''.
 Using the previous lemma (and the analogous result for horizontal slabs), we can preprocess $S$ in $O(n(\entropy(S)+1))$ such that property $C(B)$ can be tested in $O(|B\cap S|)$ when given access to $B\cap S$.
 Notice also that when constructing a cross-safety tree $T_S$ on $S$, all information to be stored at a node $u$ can be computed in $O(|B_u\cap S|)$ time (using the information stored in the children in case of an interior node).
 Thus we can apply Theorem \ref{thm:C-kd-tree} to construct $T_S$ in $O(n(\entropy_C(S)+1))$.
-As every safe box is also cross-safe, we have $\entropy_C(S) \leq \entropy(S)$, which concludes the proof. \end{proof}
+Because every safe box is also cross-safe, we have $\entropy_C(S) \leq \entropy(S)$, which concludes the proof. \end{proof}

-One thing to note here is that while this guarantees that the algorithm is optimal with respect to any parameter of the instance which does not depend on the order of the input points, it is not immediately obvious that it runs in $O(n\log h)$ time, where $h$ is the number of points to report (we only know that if there is an algorithm in the comparison-based model running within this time bound, then so does ours).
+Finally, putting this together with \ref{lemma:cross-safety-tree-conform} and Theorem \ref{thm:main_algo} we get the main result. \begin{theorem} All points participating in $S$ can be reported in $O(n(\entropy(S)+1))$ time.
+In other words, there is an instance-optimal algorithm for this problem in the order-oblivious comparison-based model. \end{theorem} One thing to note here is that while this guarantees that the algorithm is optimal with respect to any parameter of the instance which does not depend on the order of the input points, it is not immediately obvious that it runs in $O(n\log h)$ time, where $h$ is the number of points to report (we only know that if there is an algorithm in the comparison-based model running within this time bound, then so does ours).
 The following theorem proves this fact.

 \begin{theorem} Let $S$ be an instance of the Reporting participating points problem and let $h$ be the number of points which participate in $S$.
 Then $n(\entropy(S)+1) \in O(n\log h)$. \end{theorem} \begin{proof} We prove this by showing that there is a respectful partition $\Pi$ of $S$ such that $n(\entropy(\Pi)+1) \in O(n\log h)$.
 By definition of $\entropy(S)$ the claim then holds.